confluentinc/tutorials/python-connectors/tech-details.md

 See https://docs.confluent.io/platform/current/connect/devguide.html for Kafka Connect development concepts.

-👉 When initializing the connector task, the connector builds a python virtual environment and (pip) installs the libraries referenced in the `requirements.txt` file.
-Then, it calls the `init()` method of the python script (if configured).
+👉 When initializing the connector task, the connector builds a Python virtual environment and (pip) installs the libraries referenced in the `requirements.txt` file.
+Then, it calls the `init()` method of the Python script (if configured).
 It also installs the `pemja` library in the virtual environment.

-For each call of the `poll()` call of the java Source connector SDK, it calls the `entry.point` python method and expects a single Kafka record or a list of Kafka records (see next section).
+For each call of the `poll()` call of the Java Source connector SDK, it calls the `entry.point` Python method and expects a single Kafka record or a list of Kafka records (see next section).

 ### Python script and method signatures